Standardized Interpretable Fairness Measures for Continuous Risk Scores: Experiments

 \section{Experiments}

-We use the COMPAS dataset, the Adult dataset and the German Credit dataset to demonstrate the application of the fairness measures for continuous scores.
+We use the COMPAS dataset\footnote{https://raw.githubusercontent.com/propublica/compas-analysis/master/compas-scores-two-years.csv}, the Adult dataset\footnote{https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data} and the German Credit dataset\footnote{https://www.kaggle.com/datasets/uciml/german-credit?resource=download} to demonstrate the application of the fairness measures for continuous risk scores.
 For each bias, we perform permutation tests to determine statistical significance under the null hypothesis of group parity \cite{diciccioEvaluatingFairnessUsing2020, schefzikFastIdentificationDifferential2021}.
+The core of this paper is our novel bias evaluation metric, therefore the focus of our experiments is not on achieving a low bias, but on demonstrating where and how detecting bias is useful, for example while comparing different models and analyzing debiasing approaches.
+In addition, we perform an experiment with synthetic datasets where the equal opportunity bias is controllable by one parameter.
 Experimental details and complete results including all presented bias types can be found in appendix.
+The code used for the experiments in this study is online available \footnote{https://github.com/schufa-innovationlab/fair-scoring}.
+The repository includes detailed instructions for reproducing the results.